5T33Z0/OC-Little-Translated/Content/12_MMIO_Whitelist/README.md

 ### Real-world example

-On the same Z490 system, three entries (`0xFEC00000`, `0xFEE00000`, `0xFF000000`) were enabled in the MmioWhitelist to test the common advice of whitelisting APIC and firmware ROM regions.
+On the same Z490 system, three entries (`0xFEC00000`, `0xFEE00000`, `0xFF000000`) were enabled in the MmioWhitelist to test the commonly given advice of whitelisting the APIC and firmware ROM regions.
 The result on the next boot:

 ```
 OCABC: MMIO devirt 0xE0000000 (0x10000 pages, 0x800000000000100D) skip 0